Had a great time on my Manali trip with Tour My Holiday.Everything was easy and well-managed. Loved it

 experience that reflects the essence of Garhwali culture.

-Kanatal is surrounded by several breathtaking attractions that offer a perfect blend of nature,
+Kanatal Uttarakhand tourism is blessed with several breathtaking attractions nearby that offer a

 located about 8 km from Kanatal.
 This ancient temple, dedicated to Goddess Parvati, is perched at an